 Even with a wide-angle, you’ll want to take exposures up to five or so seconds, so a solid tripod is needed.
 Use a remote trigger or your camera self-timer so you don’t create any vibrations while taking photos.

 A telephoto lens will give the “classic” big Moon photo.
 It also records more detail on the face of the Moon.
 Do not use your cameras “digital zoom” if it has that feature.

-To get some detail in the face of the Moon, you’ll want to use at least a 200 mm lens for full frame and 135 mm for a crop sensor.
-To fill the viewfinder of a full frame camera, you’ll need a lens that’s about 2000 mm in focal length.
+To get some detail in the face of the Moon, you’ll want to use at least a 200 mm lens for a full-frame and 135 mm for a crop sensor.
+To fill the viewfinder of a full-frame camera, you’ll need a lens that’s about 2000 mm in focal length.
 An APS-C camera needs about 1200 mm, and a Micro 4/3 camera will need about 1000 mm.